 If you want to meet other parents we have an online community forum for Norfolk families.

 If there are specific things you want to discuss about your health and wellbeing with your heath visitor, there will be an opportunity for this.

 As your pregnancy progresses you may begin to notice your baby is more responsive to certain things, like voices or songs.

 Around 16-24 weeks you'll start feeling your baby move.
 This will become more and more up until about 32 weeks.
 From this point you should feel your baby move at least 10 times in any 24 hour period.
 You may notice more movements at certain times of the day, if you eat and drink or have a bath or shower.
 If you notice your baby’s movements have slowed down, stopped or changed from their usual pattern and this is worrying you, seek immediate advice from your maternity unit or midwife.
 Do not delay in seeking advice for movements.

-Some families on a low income will be entitled to Healthy Start vouchers and these can be signed in pregnancy or postnatally by your health visitor or midwife.
-During the coronavirus outbreak these do not need to be signed by a professional. *Click Here* to find out more.
+Some families on a low income will be entitled to Healthy Start vouchers.
+You can discuss this during pregnancy or postnatally with your health visitor or midwife.

 If this is your first baby and you are on a low income, towards the end of the pregnancy, or before your baby is 6 months old, you may be entitled to a Sure Start Maternity Grant.
 This is £500 to help with the cost of having a baby, and does not need to be paid back.
 Speak to your health visitor to find out more.

 During pregnancy and until your child is one year old, mum is entitled to free NHS prescriptions and dental care, with a Maternity Exemption Certificate.
 You can discuss this at your midwifery appointments.
 Children are entitled to free prescriptions and dental care, whilst they are in full time education.